wgryglas/pelicanReDoc/content/heat-conduction.rst

 In the following tutorial you will learn how to:

-  * Create heat conduction through the copper plate
+  * Create heat conduction through a copper plate
-  * Use parameters and apply it to inputs
+  * Create parameters and parametrized inputs
   * Apply heat flux at a wall
   * Compute heat flux and display heat flow paths